faresismail96/blog/content/posts/Passing the Professional Scrum Master Certification.md

     Some example of where we find transparency in scrum:

-    - During the daily stand up meeting, every member of the dev team talks about his work and issues he is having. this allows everyone to have an idea of what everyone else is doing, and potentially giving insights on some subjects.
+    - During the daily stand up meeting, every member of the dev team talks about his work and issues he is having. this allows everyone to have an idea of what everyone else is doing, and potentially helping solve some of the encountered issues

-    - he Definition of Done (DOD) is another example of transparency in scrum. it allows the dev team and the PO to have an idea about what will be done.
+    - The Definition of Done (DOD) is another example of transparency in scrum. it allows the dev team and the PO to have an idea about what will be done.

 2. Inspection

     Inspection should be done frequently to make sure there are no unwanted variances from the sprint goal.
-    An example of inspection is the sprint review during which a team could hold a demo.
+    An example of inspection is the sprint review during which a team can hold a demo.

 3. Adaptation

-    If a person detects that a particular process has deviated outside of acceptable limits (and that the resulting product will be impacted/unacceptable) then that process must be adjusted as soon as possible to minimize further deviations.
+    If a person detects that a particular process has deviated outside of acceptable limits (and that the resulting product will be impacted/unacceptable) then that process must be adjusted *as soon as possible* to minimize further deviations.

     There are 4 official opportunities to inspect and adapt in scrum: